 4.7 AUTHORIZED LOCAL AUTHORITY: A city, county or combination health department; a city, county, or combination fire department; or other local agency duly designated by appropriate authority, with approval of the Utah Department of Health, as the agency to issue permits for open burning under regulations of the State Department of Environmental Quality and other lawfully adopted ordinances, codes or regulations.

-4.8 CLEARING INDEX: (NOAA)below A number indicating the predicted rate of clearance of ground level pollutants from a given area.
+4.28 CLEARING INDEX: The mixing depth (depth of the mixed layer in 100s of feet above ground level) multiplied by the transport wind (average wind in the mixed layer in knots) as defined by the National Oceanic and Atmospheric Administration (NOAA).
+A clearing index of below 500 is considered poor ventilation while 1000+ is considered excellent ventilation.A number indicating the predicted rate of clearance of ground level pollutants from a given area.
 This number is calculated by the U.S. Weather Bureau, from daily measurements of temperature lapse rates and wind speeds and directions from ground level to 10,000 feet.

-4.9 DEPARTMENT: The Davis County Department.
+4.39 DEPARTMENT: The Davis County Health Department.

 4.10 EMISSION: The act of discharging, into the atmosphere, an air contaminant or an effluent which contains or may contain an air contaminant; or the effluent so discharged into the atmosphere.